vvrahul11/SIMS-Cancer-Drug-Recommendation-System/README.md

 # SIMS- Cancer-Drug-Recommendation-System

-## Warning: This is a very old project and does not follow the best coding standards or has never been cleaned up.
+## Warning: This is a very old project and does not follow the best coding standards.

 # Abstract